Interview

 picked up the thread.
 I'm not talking about a model of exclusion, you

-know, we don't need another era of black nationalism, we must collaborate
+know, we don't need another era of black nationalism, we must

 with the entire world, but we also must understand who we are and be in